 Common Questions to Better Serve Our Vets

-When the Warrior Wellness Alliance was established, the primary goal was to connect more veterans who experience the invisible wounds of war, such as post-traumatic stress and traumatic brain injury, to high quality health care providers.
+When the Veteran Wellness Alliance was established, the primary goal was to connect more veterans who experience the invisible wounds of war, such as post-traumatic stress and traumatic brain injury, to high quality health care providers.
 As we embarked on uniting this network, we came to understand that we, along with our Alliance members, needed better and more comparable data on the veterans served.

 In research, we often have data sets from different sources that we cannot necessarily use together, or they just don’t quite measure the same thing— it’s like “comparing apples to oranges.”
 This lack of data ultimately impacts how veteran serving organizations are able to optimize programs and care for our customers.